dobrevnikolay/FashionGANs/README.md

 Python implementation of [Be Your Own Prada:Fashion Synthesis](http://mmlab.ie.cuhk.edu.hk/projects/FashionGAN/).
 Which uses GANs to change the clothing in a picture of a certain model preserving its structure and other physical features.
 ## How to use
 1. Create a data folder under the root directory place there idx.mat, language_original.mat and G2.h5 files downloaded from [here](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html)
-2. Run any of the train files to pickle the data then use the jupyter notebook, that could be found under /jupyter
+2. Use the jupyter notebook, that could be found under /jupyter

 ## Dependencies
 1. Numpy